Arkansas State University - Newport

 Tuition and Fees

-Upon registration, students are responsible for all tuition and fees.
+Upon registration, students are responsible for all tuition, fees, and all other charges listed on your student account..

 Cancellation of Aid